realworldocaml/book/en/compiler-frontend.md

 The top-level is a quick way to examine the signatures generated from the extensions, but how can we see what these new functions actually do?
-You can't do this from `utop` directly since it embeds the Camlp4 invocation as an automated part of its operation.
+You can't do this from <command>utop</command> directly since it embeds the Camlp4 invocation as an automated part of its operation.

 Let's turn to the command-line to obtain the result of the `comparelib`